-Hopefully this kit list will help guide you for any trips you’ve got planned!
+Hopefully this wild camp kit list will help guide you for any trips you’ve got planned!
 I’ve done wild camping in England, Scotland and Wales, and climbed most of the mountains in the UK, so if you need any advice, please don’t hesitate to get in touch.

 Let me know how you get on! 🙂

-Note – Kit list last updated August 2018.
+Note – Checklist last updated March 2021.